GrandPubba/continuous-deployment-on-kubernetes/labs/connect-to-jenkins.md

 jenkins      -         master:8080        130.X.X.X      4m
 ```

 The loadbalancer will begin health checks against your Jenkins instance.
-Once the checks go to healthy you will be able to access your Jenkins instance:
+Once the checks go to ```Unknown``` you will be able to access your Jenkins instance:
 ```shell
 $  kubectl describe ingress jenkins --namespace jenkins
 Name:			jenkins